GuideGetting Started

 • Custom config / database paths for non-default install layouts

 For any of those, see Extended Installation.
-For credential alternatives (Claude Max/Pro plan, server-side claude login, workspace-wide env vars), see Authentication.
+For credential alternatives (claude setup-token, codex login --device-auth, workspace-wide env vars), see Authentication.

 What’s next